arhanv/arhanv/README.md

 - ⚡ Fun fact: ...
 -->

-Currently: MSc in Sound and Music Computing, [Music Technology Group](https://www.upf.edu/web/mtg) at UPF, Barcelona
+I'm currently pursuing an MSc in Sound and Music Computing at the [Music Technology Group](https://www.upf.edu/web/mtg) in Barcelona.

-Previously: Bachelor's in Data Science, UC Berkeley
+Previously, I graduated with a BA in Data Science from UC Berkeley (Go Bears!)

 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/arhanv/)!